-Aussie Broadband also talks up its service in relation to online gaming, and can even show you how the network is performing in your area so you can determine how well it will support your online gaming sessions.
+Aussie Broadband also offers some of the best NBN plans for gaming, and can even show you how the network is performing in your area so you can determine how well it will support your online gaming sessions.

 It is fair to say however, that Aussie Broadband's NBN plans do veer towards the more expensive end of the budget scale, but considering you should get a service that works (and has incredible support if it doesn't) then it's a worthwhile investment in our opinion.

 Exetel is one of our favourite NBN providers here at Tom’s Guide.
 Not only does it offer competitive pricing across all the NBN speed tiers and consistently good speeds across all hours and in the evening, but we love its Speed Boost Days feature.
 This lets you boost your NBN speed to the next available tier for 24 hours.
 You get five free Speed Boost Days each month, but Exetel allows them to be rolled over into the next month if you don’t use them.
 You can bank up to a maximum of 30 days, and you also have the option of purchasing extra Boost Days, should you need them, for AU$2 each.

 Exetel was recently knocked off the top spot for download speed by Launtel, and in the ACCC’s latest report, delivered 103.2% of plan speeds across all hours.
 It also managed 101.9% of plan speeds during the typical busy evening period.